Elo-Ven/TTTS/README.md

 If you are that sort of person that prefers listening to audiobooks over reading books, this mod will make Twine story games much more enjoyable for you.

 Your web browser already has text-to-speech tools built into it right now.
 Your Twine game just isn't using them.
-This mod add a small control panel where you can play the story text in the game via those built-in tools.
+This mod adds a small control panel to the game that hooks into those tools, letting you play the game, just as before, but now with voice-overs.

-The mod can also be added to a Twine game by anyone, dev or player.
+The mod is very simple to install and can also be added by anyone, developer or player.

 ![Screenshot](demo/screenshots/1.png 'Screenshot')